CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 Has errata: Replace "Redhorn Gap" with "Redhorn Gate."

+#### True Fána

+–=– Combat modifiers (things that modify prowess only against a strike) do not count when determining the Wizard's prowess.
+For example, Risky Blow, tapped or wounded status, etc. do not count.
+Weapons do count. –=–

+–=– When this spell is used against an agent, the agent does not receive the two 6-sided dice bonus. –=–

 #### Twilight

 Has errata: Add "This card may be played at any time during any player's turn."